 2. If you can afford not hiring one.

-Consider your location, how many units you own, is it physically possible to manage them all, how do you feel about investing most of your time in property management and can you invest your time somewhere else for more profit.
+Consider your location, how many units you own, is it physically possible to manage them all, how do you feel about investing most of your time in property management?
+Also, can you invest your time somewhere else for more profit?
 Can you deal with the stress?
-And do you want to?
+Do you want to?
 You need to weigh your options carefully.
 When you’re hiring a property management company, don’t forget you get access to years of experience and established and trust resources.
 There is a whole team of professionals that can manage efficiently every aspect of your rental investment.
 Can you manage all of this by yourself?

 Contemplating these questions, assessing your finances to determine which choice would be best for you, calculating estimates and weighing out your options will help you make the best choice.

 This is why we’ve compiled this short list that explains what benefits you will receive from hiring a property management company.

 That’s the most important step when it comes to optimizing your profit from your property.
 Of course, you can evict the bad tenant from your property but it’s a lot of hassle and it takes time and resources.
 That’s why it’s of great importance to handle the tenant screening professionally.
 You need someone that pays on time, rents long-term, doesn’t damage your property and causes as little problems as possible.
 Any experienced property management company can quickly dig up real facts about the candidates and analyze efficiently the thousands of applications they receive, scanning for red flags.
 Hiring a property management company defends you against rental scams and discrimination lawsuits.

 • Avoiding lawsuits